tannerpace/tannerpace/README.md

 - 🔭 I’m currently greatful to be working as a fullstack web devloper.
-- 🌱 I’m currently learning.... aws Developer,  hopefully grahql next
+- 🌱 I’m currently learning.... how to center a div,
 - 😄 Pronouns: ..he/him